shiroyuki/Tori/readme.md

 # Tori Framework

-Tori is a light-weight full-stack framework based on Facebook's Tornado framework 2.x.
+Tori is a light-weight framework based on Facebook's Tornado framework 2.x.
 It aims to

 1. Ease the setup process.
+2. Make everything driven by configuration.
+3. Extendable, scalable and customizable.
+4. Free to design the structure of the application in the way everyone wants.
-2. Support both as regular WSGI application or Google App Engine.
+5. Support both as regular WSGI application or Google App Engine.

 <table>
 	<tr><th>Version</th><th>Release Status</th><th>Note</th></tr>